BKFOE/nft-preview-card/README.md

 ![Mobile](./public/images/Mobile.png)
 ![Hover](./public/images/Hover.png)

+### Prerequisites

+- Node.js and npm installed on your machine

+### Setup

+1. Clone the repository:

+git clone

+2. Navigate to the project directory:

+cd nft-preview-card-component

+3. Install the necessary dependencies:

+npm install

+4. Run the development server and view project locally:

+npm run dev

 ### Links

 - Solution URL: (https://www.frontendmentor.io/solutions/nft-preview-card-3MWB_Q-tZT)
 - Live Site URL: (https://bkfoe.github.io/nft-preview-card/)

 ## My process

 ### What I learned

 This project required in the active state there was an image and background overlay on top of the main card image.
 Originally I thought about layering two div blocks and using the display settings to set one to none and then on hover setting it to block but I decided to use the invisible utility as I didnt want to remove the element from the page layout, I just wanted it to be invisible until the user hovered on the element.